shahzaibk23/chisel-hive/README.md

 # Chisel Hive
 - Playground for playing w/ CHISEL
-- Lab for experimenting w/ CHISEL
+- Lab for experimenting on CHISEL
 - Vault for dumping logics of CHISEL

 ------